bgelens/WAPTenantPublicAPI/README.md

 WapTenantPublicAPI
 ------------------

-A PowerShell module which enables you to deploy VM Roles through the Windows Azure Pack Tenant API and Tenant Public API.
+A PowerShell module which enables you to deploy VM Roles, Virtual Networks and SQL Databases through the Windows Azure Pack Tenant API and Tenant Public API.

 Requirements
 ------------